namel3ss-Ai/namel3ss/docs/memory-budgets.md

 Cache entries are evicted in a stable order.
 Cache events show when a hit or miss happens.

+## Packs
+Budgets can be set by memory packs.
+Local overrides can replace pack budgets.

 ## Studio view
 Open the Traces panel.
 Open a trace and look for the Memory budget section.